 It was after the revivals of the eighteenth and early nineteenth century in Britain and America — revivals that led to such sects as the Methodists — that a more full-blooded literalism became a major part of the religious scene.
 In America particularly literalism took hold, and especially after the Civil War, it took root in the evangelical sects — especially Baptists — of the South (Numbers 1998).
 It became part of the defining culture of the South, having as much a role in opposing ideas and influences of the leaders and policy makers of the North as anything rooted in deeply thought-through theology.
 (Note the important qualification, "leaders and policy makers" of the North.
 Many — especially working and lower-middle-class people — living in the large cities of the North felt deeply threatened by the moves to industrialism, the weakening of traditional beliefs, and the large influx of immigrants from Europe.
 They provided very fertile material for the literalist preachers.)
 Creationism started to grow dramatically in the early part of the twentieth century, thanks to a number of factors.
 First, there were the first systematic attempts to work out a position that would take account of modern science as well as just a literal reading of Genesis.
 Particularly important in this respect were the Seventh-day Adventists, especially the Canadian-born George McCready Price, who had theological reasons for wanting literalism, not the least being the belief that the Seventh Day — the day of rest — is literally twenty-four hours in length.
 (Also important for the Adventists and for other dispensationalists, that is people who think that Armageddon is on its way, is the balancing and complementary early phenomenon of a world-wide flood.)
 Second, there was the released energy of evangelicals as they succeeded in their attempts to prohibit liquor in the United States.
 Flushed from one victory, they looked for other fields to conquer.
 Third there was the spread of public education, and more children being exposed to evolutionary ideas, bringing on a Creationist reaction.
 Fourth, there were new evangelical currents afloat, especially the tracts the Fundamentals that gave the literalist movement its name.
 And fifth, there was the identification of evolution — Darwinism particularly — with the militaristic aspects of Social Darwinism, especially the Social Darwinism supposed embraced by the Germans in the First World War (Larson 1997).

 This battle between evolutionists and ‘Fundamentalists’ came to a head in the mid 1920s in Dayton Tennessee, when a young school teacher John Thomas Scopes was prosecuted for teaching evolution in class, in defiance of a state law prohibiting such teaching.
 Prosecuted by three-times presidential candidate William Jennings Bryan and defended by noted agnostic lawyer Clarence Darrow, the ‘Scopes Monkey Trial’ caught the attention of the world, especially thanks to the inflammatory reporting of Baltimore Sun journalist H. L. Menken.
 Matters descended to the farcical when, denied the opportunity to introduce his own science witnesses, Darrow put on the stand the prosecutor Bryan.
 In the end, Scopes was found guilty and fined $100.
 This conviction was overturned on a technicality on appeal, but there were no more prosecutions, even though the Tennessee law remained on the books for another forty years.
 (In the 1950s, the Scopes trial became the basis of a famous play and then movie, Inherit the Wind.
 This portrays the Bryan figure as a bigot, wedded to a crude picture of life's past.
 In fact, Bryan in respects was an odd figure to be defending the Tennessee law.
-He thought that the days of Creation are long periods of time, and he had little sympathy for eschatological speculations about Armageddon and so forth.)
+He thought that the days of Creation are long periods of time, and he had little sympathy for eschatological speculations about Armageddon and so forth.
+It is quite possible that, humans apart, he accepted some form of evolution.
+His objections to Darwinism were more social than theological.
+He hated what he thought were the militaristic implications that many drew from the struggle for existence at the center of Darwin's thinking.
+The First World War, with many justifying violence in the name of evolutionary biology, confirmed his suspicions.)

 After the Scopes Trial, general agreement is that the Creationism movement had peaked and declined quite dramatically and quickly.
 Yet, it did have its lasting effects.
 Text-book manufacturers increasingly took evolution — Darwinism especially — out of their books, so that schoolchildren got less and less exposure to the ideas anyway.
 Whatever battles the evolutionists may have thought they had won in the court of popular opinion, in the trenches of the classroom they were losing the war badly.
 Things started to move again in the late 1950s.
 It was then that, thanks to Sputnik, the Russians so effectively demonstrated their superiority in rocketry (with its implications for the arms race of the Cold War), and America realized with a shudder how ineffective was its science training of its young.
 Characteristically, the country did something immediate and effective about this, namely pouring money into the production of new science texts.
 In this way, with class adoption, the Federal Government could have a strong impact and yet get around the problem that education tends to be under the tight control of individual states.
 Naturally enough the new biology texts gave full scope to evolution — to Darwinism — and with this the Creationism controversy again flared right up.
 Children were learning these dreadful doctrines in schools, and something had to be done.